linkPost

 VALIDATE_FIELD

-The VALIDATE_FIELD method is used to delete records from the extraction results when they don't have "validation" fields.
+The VALIDATE_FIELD method deletes records from the extraction results when they don't have validation fields.
 Removal can be inhibited by specifying supplemental fields whose presence counterbalances the absence of the validation fields.

 For example, with this template: